How Editing the Photo Content Can Improve Website’s Looks

 Not only can you achieve a look you are seeking after through use of these features, but you they also provide you with wonderful opportunities for creative experimenting.
-Select the “60’s Black and White” preset for example, and your photo can take on a vintage, somewhat edgy look.
+Select the “60’s Black and White” preset for example.
+So that your photo can take on a vintage, somewhat edgy look.

 Or, you might select the “Portrait Glamour” preset, if you wish to give a photo an ethereal quality.
 The “Grain” adjustable filter loosens the contrast in a photo, after which you can adjust temperature and tint to achieve the vintage hue you’re seeking.
 With “Lomo”, in combination with the HSL controls, you can reduce the tones that tend to be distractions, and make certain colors really pop out.

 Layers and textures can take your photo-editing adventures to new levels of creativity.
-Layers allow you to blend photos together, or create composite images, while a texture overlay can effectively produce an illusion of depth.
+Layers allow you to blend photos together, or create composite images.
+A texture overlay can effectively produce an illusion of depth.

 Automatic presets act as a bonus to beginners, since remarkable effects on a photo can be introduced with a couple of clicks.
-The ability to make adjustments to these presets, gives beginners the opportunity to learn how to create even more remarkable effects, and also learn how to design their own special filters.
+The ability to make adjustments to these presets, gives beginners the opportunity to learn how to create even more remarkable effects.
+Also learn how to design their own special filters.
 Eventually, through learning and experimentation, it becomes possible for them to take advantage of Luminar’s full capabilities.

 Photo Editing Trick #3 – Basic Actions Can Take You a Long Way

 Three basic actions that can prove to be quite powerful in sprucing up an image, or giving it more of an impact on a viewer, are to adjust the intensity, adjust color temperatures, and adjust the size.

 Adjusting the Intensity –